 Latin American, Caribbean, and Latino Studies

-Five courses (15 credits) on Latin America, the Caribbean, or Latino Studies to be selected from those offered at the The Graduate Center by Ph.D. programs in Anthropology, Art History, Comparative Literature, Economics, Hispanic and Luso-Brazilian Literatures and Languages, History, Linguistics, Music, Political Science, Sociology, and Theatre.
+For related coursework in Latin America, the Caribbean, or Latino Studies students may look to offerings in the doctoral programs in Anthropology, Art History, Comparative Literature, Economics, Hispanic and Luso-Brazilian Literatures and Languages, History, Linguistics, Music, Political Science, Sociology, and Theatre.

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.

 Students' contact for Latin American, Caribbean, and Latino Studies research is reference librarian Silvia Cho.

 To learn more about the specialization in Latin American, Caribbean, and Latino Studies in the M.A.
 Program in Liberal Studies, visit our website at:

 Questions about the MALS track in Latin American, Caribbean, and Latino Studies may be directed to firstname.lastname@example.org.